SkylineCommunications/dataminer-docs/connector-help/connector_help/Newtec HUB SatLink Manager.md

 ### Reservations (1.0.0.x only)

-Thispage contains the **Reservation Table**, which provides an overview of the reservations that have been made in the SLM.
+This page contains the **Reservation Table**, which provides an overview of the reservations that have been made in the SLM.

 The **Find Reservations** page button can be used to access a page where you can retrieve reservations from the SLM that were booked during a specific timespan.